The Uplifting Power of $500: Living With Decent Pay in the Philippines

 But let us take a look at a couple of examples: First, a BPO worker in his or her early 20s still living with the family because unlike in other countries, it is common for Filipinos to stay with their parents even after graduation until they are stable enough financially to live on their own.

 A non-renting BPO worker earning $500 a month would only have to contribute a portion of his or her income to the family.
 At least $155 monthly would be enough to cover his or her share for food, electricity, and internet.
-There is still enough budget to avail at least 3 streaming subscription channels.
+There is still enough budget to avail at least three streaming subscription channels.

 If he lives at least 10 kilometres away from the office, mass transportation can be as cheap as $27 a month, still leaving room for other personal expenses like gym, weekly fast-food or mid-range dining, and even opting for private taxi services when traffic gets messy.